zwliew/zwliew.com/README.md

 introduced in the future.

 ## Changelog
-04 Nov 2018: Populate data on the about and project pages with JSON data\
+16 Nov 2018: Implement a page to view specific notes 04 Nov 2018: Populate data on the about and project pages with JSON data\
 03 Nov 2018: Simplify DOM queries with a simple DOM manipulation library\
 03 Aug 2018: Switched to Netlify hosting to take advantage of pushState redirects\